 The estimated excess of purchase price over net assets acquired of \$297.9 million is being amortized over 40 years resulting in a pro forma charge of \$7.7 million for 1996 and \$1.9 million for the three months ended March 31, 1997.
 Further, the pro forma balance sheet includes the elimination of \$280.1 million of intangibles, primarily cost in excess of net assets acquired, included in the Lockheed Martin Predecessor historical balance sheet, and the pro forma statement of operations includes the elimination of \$10.1 million and \$2.7 million for 1996 and the three months ended March 31, 1997, respectively, of related amortization expense.
 The preliminary purchase price allocation includes an estimated \$4.4 million adjustment relating to a reduction of contracts in process resulting from valuing acquired contracts in process at contract price, less the estimated cost to complete and an allowance for normal profit margin on the Company's effort to complete such contracts.
 In addition, contracts in process include an estimated increase of \$3.0 million related to valuing certain commercial finished goods inventory at their fair values.
-The non-recurring charges to income in 1996 resulting from the above-mentioned adjustments are not material to the pro forma statement of operations.
-The pro forma balance sheet includes an adjustment of \$5.0 million to reflect the estimated excess of fair value of land over the historical book value.
-The fair value of other fixed assets is being evaluated and is not expected to differ materially from their carrying amounts.
-The pro forma balance sheet includes an adjustment of \$3.0 million to other assets to reflect the estimated value of acquired identifiable intangibles and the pro forma statement of operations includes a charge of \$.2 million for 1996 for related amortization over an estimated 15-year period.
+The non-recurring changes to income in 1996 resulting from the above-mentioned adjustments are not material to the pro forma statement of operations.

-A combined statutory (federal and state) tax rate of 41% was assumed on the pro forma adjustments and the pro forma balance sheet includes an estimated \$35 million of deferred tax assets, fully offset by a valuation allowance, related principally to differences between book and tax bases of assumed liabilities.
+A combined statutory (federal and state) tax rate of 41% was assumed on the pro forma adjustments.

 In connection with the Acquisition, Lockheed Martin also transferred the assets and liabilities of a microwave semiconductor product line, a building to be used by one of the acquired divisions, and certain leasehold improvements.
 No adjustment has been made to the pro forma statement of operations for the effect of these transfers because they are not material.
-In addition, $\mbox{L-3}$ has agreed to assume the assets and liabilities of certain defined benefit pension plans and a liability for retiree medical and life insurance for certain employees.
-The pro forma balance sheet includes an adjustment to other liabilities to reflect the estimated excess of the projected benefit obligation over estimated pension plan assets of \$9.0\$ million relating to qualified definedbenefit plans, \$2.5 million relating to supplemental executive retirement plans and \$17.0 million for estimated post-retirement benefit obligations.
-The pro forma statement of operations for the three months ended March 31, 1997 and the year ended December 31,1996 includes a net reduction to costs and expenses of \$.6 million and \$2.5 million, respectively, to record estimated pension cost on a separate company basis net of the reversal of the allocated pension cost included in the historical financial statements.
-No such adjustment has been made to the pro forma statement of operations for retiree medical and life insurance benefits because the estimated expense of those benefits on a separate company basis approximates the cost included in the historical financial statements.
+In addition, L-3 has agreed to assume the assets and liabilities of certain defined $% \left( 1\right) =\left( 1\right) \left( 1\right)$ benefit pension plans and a liability for retiree medical and life insurance for certain employees.
+The pro forma statement of operations for the six months ended June 30, 1997 (for the three months ended March 31, 1997) and the year ended December 31, 1996 includes a net reduction to costs and expenses of \$.6 million and \$2.5 million, respectively, to record estimated pension cost on a separate company basis net of the reversal of the allocated pension cost included in the historical financial statements.
+No such adjustment has been made to the pro forma statement of operations for retiree medical and life insurance benefits because the estimated expense of those benefits on a separate company basis approximates the $\dot{\text{c}}$ ost included in the historical financial statements.